12 Things Your Plumber Doesn’t Want You To Know

 Help!
 The toilet won’t stop running.
 It’s a bummer, sure, but not something you need to call your plumber about.
 In fact, DIYers should take note that this quick fix costs you just $5 in parts and materials.
 For instance, solve a sticking handle by spraying some lubricant where the handle meets the porcelain.

 Spend More Now, Save a Lot Later on Plumber Work

 Not all plumbers deliver the message that installing better fixtures reduces the likelihood of future house calls.

 Keep That Allen Key

-Garbage disposers usually come with an Allen key.
-Find a good place to store it, and when the disposer jams, you can follow the directions in the owner’s manual to fix it yourself.
-It’s as simple as inserting and twisting, and doing this yourself will save you the hassle and cash of a service call to the plumber.
-Speaking of tool storage, check out these clever tool storage ideas.
+Garbage disposals usually come with an Allen key.
+Find a good place to store it.
+When the disposal jams, you can follow the directions in the owner’s manual to fix it yourself.
+It’s as simple as inserting and twisting.